Constance Baker Motley: Personal life

 Constance Baker married Joel Motley Jr., a real estate and insurance broker, in 1946 at Saint Luke's Episcopal Church in New Haven, Connecticut.
 They lived in Harlem, New York City and maintained a second home in Chester, Connecticut from 1965 until her death in 2005.

 Baker and Motley were married for 59 years, until her death of congestive heart failure on September 28, 2005, fourteen days after her 84th birthday, at NYU Downtown Hospital in New York City.
 Her funeral was held at the Connecticut church where she had been married; a public memorial service was held at Riverside Church in Manhattan.

 She left one son, Joel Wilson Motley III, co-chairman of Human Rights Watch, and three grandchildren.
+Her husband Joel died on January 29, 2007, from complications following heart surgery.

 During the early twenty-first century, Motley became a part of the Just The Beginning Foundation, a foundation dedicated to preserving African American judges who improve the African American community through their work.